naz2001r/recsys_project_MAUN/readme.md

 - create virtual environment
 `python -m venv env`
-- activate virtual environment `source env/bin/activate` (for Linux and MacOS) | `.\env\Scripts\activate.bat` (for Windows)
+- activate virtual environment `source env/bin/activate` (for Linux and MacOS) | `.\env\Scripts\activate.bat` (for Windows) We are using poetry to manage dependencies.
+- install poetry
+`pip install poetry`
-- install dependecies using pip
+- install dependecies using poetry.
+It could take some time `poetry install`
-`pip install -r requirements.txt`
 - pull needed data using dvc (it can take up to 30 minutes, please be patient, to see the progress we use verbose flag in here)
 `dvc pull -v`
 - reproduce training pipeline (actually sll steps should be skipped, that will mean that you have latest data locally)